 I searched the internet for some fun ideas and got a ton of inspiration!
 I also discovered that a lot of those ideas cost more money than I was willing to spend!
 Me being quite computer savvy decided that I could take that inspiration and make something on my own!
 Thus I came up with my own free tooth fairy certificate and letter.

 It started with a letter to and from the tooth fairy because Nutty wanted to keep her teeth for show and tell at school.
 She was nervous that the tooth fairy would take them even if she didn’t put them under her pillow.

-Click on the image above to download it for your child.
+Click on the image above to download the free tooth fairy certificate for your child.
 It will fit on 1/2 of an 8.5x11in paper.
 Of course you will have to hand write in your info (or use photo editing software to fill in the blanks with typing).